umairmaratab/Real-Time-Traffic-Sign-Detection-Web-Application-with-YOLOv8-Model/README.md

 * Flask (Backend)
 * Waitress

+## Dataset
+Dataset is taken from roboflow and it available here: https://universe.roboflow.com/roboflow-100/road-signs-6ih4y

 ## Training:
 The model inference is performed on images captured through the web interface, providing instant feedback to users about the detected signs.